hata/embulk-decoder-commons-compress/README.md

 ## Example

 - Use auto detection.
 This can use for 1 format like tar and zip.
-If you would like to use combined format like tar.gz, please set the format to your configuration file.
+If you would like to use a solid compression format like tar.gz, please set the format to your configuration file.

 ```yaml
 in: